 Excellent flavor should only be one criteria on which you base your coffee consumption decisions.
 Are the laborers paid a fair wage?
 Is the coffee produced on farms using organic and sustainable farming techniques?
 How coffee is produced should influence your decision as much as the flavor and price of the bag.
 CECOVASA and all of its farmers strictly adhere to international standards.
 When you buy a bag of Luminous Coffee you know that the farmers received a fair wage to work their fields, the coffee plants were grown naturally (USDA Organic certified), and great care was taken of the local environment (Bird-Friendly certified).

 Every bag of coffee sold puts money in our bank account.
 After keeping the coffee business running we pass on every dollar to our projects in Arequipa.
 If you thought buying coffee benefitted only your morning routine, well, you're wrong!
-As an NGO we've focused our efforts in three major projects:
+As an NGO we've focused our efforts in two major projects: